2022 NASCAR Cup Series: Round 31: YellaWood 500

 Christopher Bell won the pole.
 Harrison Burton got turned and collected Austin Cindric, Joey Logano, Ty Gibbs, Ricky Stenhouse Jr., Noah Gragson (filling in for Alex Bowman who didn't race due to concussion-like symptoms), and Justin Allgaier.
 Corey LaJoie got into the wall with a flat tire.
 Ryan Blaney beat out Denny Hamlin to win the first stage while Chase Elliott won the second stage.
 The race went caution free until Daniel Hemric stalled on the track with engine issues with seven laps to go.
 On the restart, Elliott used a push from Erik Jones to pass Blaney on the final lap to win his second race at Talladega and his fifth win of the season to advance to the next round of the playoffs.

 Round 32: Bank of America Roval 400

 Joey Logano won the pole.
 Logano won the first stage while Ross Chastain won the second stage.
-Tyler Reddick, AJ Allmendinger, and Chase Elliott all led the race.
+Tyler Reddick, A. J. Allmendinger, and Chase Elliott all led the race.
 Elliott was heading to the win until a caution came out for debris, ending the race to overtime.
 On the restart, Elliott spun from the lead with contact with Reddick and Allmendinger while Logano spun, bringing out the red flag for a dislodged curbing.
 On the restart Christopher Bell, who needed a win to advance, took the lead from Kevin Harvick and won his second race of the season and third of his career.
 Austin Cindric, Kyle Larson, Alex Bowman, and Daniel Suárez were eliminated from the playoffs.